john-alpindo/codecademy_notes/Introduction to SQL.md

 FROM employees;
 ```
 ## AS
+Alias names can be used to rename a column or table in SQL.
+An alias only exists for the duration of the query.
 This can be especially useful when dealing with more complex queries.
 ```sql
 SELECT name AS 'Employee Name',
     email AS 'Email'